ShprAlex/SproutLife/README.md

 ### Introduction

 Hi, I'm [Alex Shapiro](https://twitter.com/shpralex).
 I've been playing around with ideas about artificial life for over 20 years, since I first started programming.
-I've spent a large part of my career building a network visualization product, which was inspired by thinking about congnition.
+I've spent a large part of my career building a network visualization product, which was inspired by thinking about cognition.
 Cellular automata has always been a source of inspiration.
 The possibility of creating life within the machine, to have simple rules give rise to something that goes beyond its programming, to understand the real world by learning from a simulation, I think this have been the dream of many technologists including myself.

 I had the insight that gave rise to Sprout Life in December 2015.
 Since then I've been obsessed with developing the project and seeing where it led.
 GOL can be written in 100 lines, and I thought that Sprout Life would not be much longer.
 It's turned out a bit bigger than I thought, but it's still a fun toy project.